THE TWILIGHT YEARS

 Let’s begin with Congress.
 Like the Romans, we too have a Senate once glorified as the “world’s greatest deliberative body.”
 Yet when was the last time our Senate had deliberated anything?
 Despite the enduring myths of elementary school civics, laws are not prepared or deliberated in the Senate or in Congress in general.
 When laws are made at all, they come ready-made from lobbies and interest groups, brought up by congressmen loyal to this or that cause, and voted on based on pre-determined positions.

 What about the Presidency?
 In theory, the President should be commanding the vast executive apparatus of agencies and sub-agencies, but does he?
 He can’t even fire agency employees at will.
 The agencies, supposedly, are accountable to Congress, but Congress has no means of directing them and the President has no authority to undo them.
 And so the President sits atop an administrative pyramid like a dead pharaoh without much means to control the world of the living below.
+Trump couldn’t even fire Fauci -an obscure bureaucrat who heads an allergy institute!

 Our strange credit-fueled economy has also created strange credit-fueled jobs.
 What exactly is a “management consultant?”
 What do “investment bankers” do?
 The fact that your mother can’t understand what it is that you do is not a testament to her stupidity, but to the stupidity of your own job.
 “I coordinate regulatory due diligence efforts to facilitate buy-side deals.”
 Sorry, that’s BS, dear.
 Many of us now live as transactional leeches upon a credit-fueled market in which things simply swap hands.

 What about the world’s nations?
-America is still a real country, sure.
+America is still maybe a real country, OK.
 But elsewhere?
 When studying world history, a certain hyper-active entity springs to life through the pages – the state.
 The historical state engages in discovery expeditions, creates colonies, fights, loses, wins, builds fleets, and maintains a unique culture.
 Does Canada do any of that?
 Does Belgium?
 Does England?
 What are these non-living creatures?
 Are they different in any meaningful way from a large suburb?
 Is the Netherlands more vital than Naperville, IL, or Arlington, VA?

 Crepuscular Sounds Better